I was going to finish writing this article last week, but instead, I waited until the last minute before the deadline. Sound familiar?

-Procrastination — a.k.a. delaying a task — happens to everyone, especially when we’re unsure how to start.
-For some people, however, procrastination completely shapes how they organize their time, leading to negative feelings of stress and overwhelm.
+Procrastination — a.k.a. delaying a task — happens to everyone, especially when unsure how to start.
+For some people, however, procrastination completely shapes how they organize their time, leading to negative consequences like feelings of stress and overwhelm.

 Are you wondering how to beat procrastination?
 Read on to learn more about understanding procrastination and 13 strategies for overcoming procrastination.

 Procrastination is a response to internal and external pressure, perfectionism, and anxiety.
 Low self-control and self-esteem can also contribute to procrastination.
-Aversion to a task leads to procrastination, which leads to distress over not getting something done, which in turn leads to more procrastination.
-It’s a vicious cycle, but the good news is that you don’t have to be stuck forever in the cycle of “I’ll get it done tomorrow.”
+Aversion to a task leads to procrastination, which leads to distress over not getting something done, leading to more procrastination.
+It’s a vicious cycle, but the good news is that you don’t have to be stuck forever in the procrastination problem of “I’ll get it done tomorrow.”

-Some people say that they procrastinate because their best work is done under the pressure of a looming deadline, but procrastination is not without its downsides.
-Leaving things until the last minute can lead to anxiety about getting things done in time.
-All of the time that you don’t spend working you aren’t truly relaxing either.
+Some say they procrastinate because their best work is done under the pressure of a looming deadline, but procrastination has downsides.
+Leaving things until the last minute can lead to anxiety about getting things done in time and negatively impact your well-being.
+All the time you don’t spend working, you aren’t truly relaxing either.
 Even if you’re binging Netflix instead of working, there is always guilt and anxiety looming in the back of your mind that prevents you from truly resting.
-In addition, procrastination leaves very little room for life’s curveballs.
-Any sort of disruption, like illness or family matters, can lead to a missed deadline.
+In addition, postponing important work leaves very little room for life’s curveballs.
+Any disruption, like illness or family matters, can lead to a missed deadline.

 13 strategies for overcoming procrastination

-Some people are more prone to procrastination, whether it be because of underlying anxiety or ADHD.
+Some people are more prone to procrastination, whether because of underlying anxiety or ADHD.
 The good news?
 The 13 tips below can help anyone, even you, to stop procrastinating.